 In order to create an environment of Christian living where young men can be free to achieve their potential academically, spiritually and athletically, it is essential to maintain a disciplinary system which stresses the responsibility each student has towards himself and others.
-St. Augustine students are expected to manifest self-discipline and self-direction.
+St. Augustine students are expected to manifest self discipline and self direction.
 Conduct guidelines at Saints are designed to foster respect for self and others, their person, feelings and property.
 The basic premise is that no student will prevent a teacher from teaching or another student from learning.
 Students who choose to disregard school policies will be held accountable for their actions.
 Maturity, character and Christian values are encouraged and developed by accepting the consequences of inappropriate behavior.

-Any conduct unworthy of good citizenship and the orderly progression of the school is prohibited.
+Any conduct unworthy of good citizenship, the orderly progression of the school or at conflict with the teachings of the Catholic Church is prohibited.